rgyoung6/DBTC/README.md

 - <strong>minOverlapValue -</strong> Minimum number of overlapping nucleotides for the forward and reverse reads for the Dada mergePairs() function (Default 12).
 - <strong>trimOverhang -</strong> Trim merged reads past the start of the complimentary primer regions for the Dada mergePairs() function (Default FALSE).
 - <strong>minFinalSeqLen -</strong> The minimum final desired length of the read (Default 100).
+- <strong>verbose -</strong> If set to TRUE then there will be output to the R console, if FALSE then this reporting data is suppressed.

 ### Output